chlolau/IT5016/README.md

+# 5016
-# This repository will be used to store all of my coding files for the Whitecliffe IT5016 course
+This repository will be used to store all of my coding files for the IT5016 course.